dowlinah/tdf/README.md

 The `cache_metadata` option enables the use of cached metadata when reading multiple solution files.
-Setting it to true causes the TLVFile object to read the metadata vectors when it reads the first solution, then it uses the previously read metadata to order subsequently read solution vectors into the mesh.
+Setting it to true causes the TDFFile object to read the metadata vectors when it reads the first solution, then it uses the previously read metadata to order subsequently read solution vectors into the mesh.